 Daniel G Colley

-Dr. Colley is a research immunologist who studies the immune responses and immunoregulation in people with the worm infection schistosomiasis.
-His research is done in collaboration with colleagues in western Kenya and the CDC in Atlanta.
+Dr. Colley is a research immunologist who studies the worm infection schistosomiasis.
 In addition, he is the Director of a Bill and Melinda Gates Foundation-funded consortium called SCORE (Schistosomiasis Consortium for Operational Research and Evaluation), that is asking (through sub-awards) very practical questions about how better to control and elimination schistosomiasis, especially in sub-Saharan Africa.
-He is a Professor in the Department of Microbiology and the Director of the Center for Tropical and Emerging Global Diseases.
+He is a Professor in the Department of Microbiology and former Director of the Center for Tropical and Emerging Global Diseases.

 Center for Food Safety-Georgia